Make your Children’s Library a Destination

 - Get low — Decrease display height so that they are kid friendly.
 Pull out drawers on the bottom level work well too.

-- Have fun — Cute, whimsical displays, like this, draw in kids like nothing else, making reading exciting and playful.
+- Have fun — Cute, whimsical displays draw in kids like nothing else, making reading exciting and playful.

 - Be active — Make your displays interactive with LEGOs®, felt and Velcro characters, markerboards, activity boards, etc. End panels are also a prime location to do something unexpected.